MrYsLab/telemetrix-esp32/docs/index.md

 ESP32
 device.

-There are two WI-FI APIs, one implemented using threading and the other using asyncio.
+For WI-FI and BLE there are two APIs, one implemented using threading and the other using asyncio.
-Both WI_FI APIs communicate with a common WI-FI server resident on the ESP-32.

-For BLE, the client is implemented with asyncio.
-A threaded API is not supported for BLE due to the limitations of the current Python BLE support libraries.

 ## Features
 All three APIs share a common set of features: